 (g) any saving, transitional or validation provision which can conveniently be omitted by reason of its having application only to a time or events which have passed.

+(4A) If in a series of 3 paragraphs in a written law —

+(a) “and” or “or” (the relevant conjunction) appears after the second paragraph; and

+(b) there is no conjunction after the first paragraph,

+an authorised officer may insert the relevant conjunction after the first paragraph.

+(4B) If in a series of 4 or more paragraphs in a written law —

+(a) “and” or “or” (the relevant conjunction) appears after the paragraph that is next before the last paragraph; and

+(b) there is no conjunction after any preceding paragraph,

+an authorised officer may insert the relevant conjunction after each preceding paragraph.

+(4C) For the purposes of subsections (4A) and (4B), 2 paragraphs that are separated by text other than a paragraph of the same kind may be regarded as not being in the same series of paragraphs even if their designations are sequential.

+(4D) In subsections (4A) to (4C) —

+paragraph includes a subparagraph, item, subitem and any other similar provision.

 (5) An authorised officer may —

 (a) make any amendment necessary to give effect to a provision in a written law whereby other written laws are to be deemed to be amended, or to have effect or be construed as if they had been amended, in a specified manner;